Natural Language Processing Centre

 The research in Natural Language Processing Centre at the Faculty of Informatics, Masaryk University, Brno, is devoted to the following areas:

 - Lexical databases with relation to knowledge representation (Czech WordNet and Czech Lexical Database).
 Tools for viewing and editing dictionaries represented in XML format.

-- Improvement and further development of the tools for morphological analysis of Czech, solving the word derivation problems.
+- Improvement and further development of the tools for morphological analysis of Czech and other languages, solving the word derivation problems.

-- Development of syntactic parsers (partial and general) for Czech and their exploitation as disambiguators.
+- Development of syntactic parsers (partial and general) for Czech and other languages and their exploitation as disambiguators.

-- The problems of syntactic and semantic analysis based on Transparent Intensional Logic.
+- The problems of syntactic and semantic analysis, knowledge representation and reasoning based on Transparent Intensional Logic.

 - Building corpora, tagging and disambiguating corpus text, tools for corpus modification, maintenance, corpus managers and graphical interface for corpora.

-- Exploring techniques and methods of machine learning for the purpose of disambiguation of corpus data.
+- Exploring techniques and methods of machine learning for the purpose of natural language processing.

 Essential educational goal of the NLP Centre is to offer interesting research opportunities both for pregraduate and postgraduate students and train them within the new field of language engineering.

 The NLP Centre offers longer term (1-3 years) positions in research and development projects for students of Doctoral programs or Master programs who are planning post gradual studies.
 These positions are financed via scholarships or as part-time jobs and can significantly increase the standard doctoral scholarship at FI MU.
 More information: en/PhdCalls

 NLP Centre develops software system supporting the research project Family Names in Britain and Ireland (run by the University of the West of England since 2010).
 In February 2015, the results of the first phase of the project were submitted to the Oxford University Press, scheduled for publication in 2017.